atc-net/atc-winget-configurations/README.md

 For guidance on applying each script, refer to the instructions provided at the beginning of every profile.

+> Note: If you encounter the following error when running the accompanying helper script [`setup.ps1`](setup.ps1)
+>
+>> `setup.ps1 cannot be loaded because running scripts is disabled on this system`
+>
+> Run the following command:
+>
+>> Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted

 ### Use Case Scenarios

 In the [`/configurations`](configurations/) directory, you will find various profiles designed for different environments.
 Each profile is a curated collection of configurations to streamline your setup process.